craftidev/ExpenseFlow/README.md

 ### Hard limiting Float (for `Amount.Value` operations)
 After creating some test to identify when Add or Sum were creating a float `> math.MaxFloat64`.
 I realized they were weird behaviors.
 You can't subtract a small float from a giant one, the result is unchanged.
 So I decided to hard code an unrealistic max in `/config/config.go` at `1_000_000_000.0`

+### Datatype for IDs
+sqlite3 drivers are returning `int64` for ID columns.
+I decided to stick with `int` datatype in go (32 or 64 depending on the machine running.)
+It's very unlikely that I'll ever need `int64`, but I added a validation with `Fatal` if it ever occurs.

 ## Problems and solutions
 🚧
 ## Design choices